 In an abundance of caution in these times, there will be no calling hours.
 Private interment will take place at Saratoga National Cemetery and Onslow Memorial Park, Jacksonville, N.C.
 Please visit www.mcloughlinmason.com.

-To plant a tree in memory of John "Jack" J. McGraw, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John "Jack" J. McGraw, please visit our floral store.